johnstownoralhistories/johnstownoralhistories.github.io/_items/Demko-Ruth-Oral-History-002.md

 Tom: It's what you saw at home.

 (53:20 - 53:32)
-Alexis: So from your parents?
+Alexis: So, from your parents?

 Tom: Because you were growing up there, that's what you saw.